“Yahweh is my best friend and my shepherd. I always have more than enough” Psalm 23:1, TPT

 But above everyone else, my heart whispers:

+Thank You, Jesus.
+From the depths.
+From the nights.
 From the places I thought were beyond redemption.
+Thank You.

 A prophetic invitation to recover the true image of God through union rather than fear.